 I was in the coastal town of Sarandë when I was pictures of Butrint in all the local tourist agencies.
 As soon as I saw pictures of these crumbling ruins nestled in the forest with bright blue waters surrounding it, I knew I just had to visit and see it for myself.

 What is Butrint National Park?

-The ancient city of Butrint (otherwise known as Buthrotum in the time on antiquity), was once one of the finest and most beautiful in all of the Roman Empire.
+The ancient city of Butrint (otherwise known as Buthrotum in the time on antiquity), was once one of the finest and most beautiful cities in all of the Roman Empire.
 2,400 years later, it is a place that still captivates people today.

 Today, Butrint national park is a UNSECO World Heritage Site, and a Ramsar Wetland Site of International Importance (two very important titles).
 It is a site that attracts visitors from all over the world, and with reason; it is absolutely stunning.

 With a picturesque lagoon and mountains surrounding Butrint national park, it is worth coming here for the views alone.
 Honestly, it is absolutely stunning.

-How much does Butrint national park cost?
+How much does Butrint National Park cost?

-Butrint national park is a microcosm of Mediterranean history.
+Butrint is a microcosm of Mediterranean history.
 It has seen the rise and fall of a number of great empires who have dominated the region, each one developing the city in their own way and adding their own imprint.